Belts & Hoses Services

-This hose helps you turn your steering wheel by carrying power steering fluid from the pump.
-It can be a high-pressure hose or a low-pressure hose.
+The power steering hose helps you turn your steering wheel by carrying power steering fluid from the pump.
+A high-pressure hose is the supply that carries fluid from the power steering pump to the steering gear and a low-pressure hose is the return that carries fluid from the steering gear back to the pump.
 If you notice that it’s difficult to turn your steering wheel or you hear groaning-like noises, it’s time to get it checked out.

-This hose is attached between the engine and the radiator.
-It helps move coolant throughout, so your vehicle doesn’t overheat.
-Signs that the radiator hose may need to be replaced include your heater or air conditioner not working well, or steam coming out of your engine compartment.
+The radiator hose is attached between the engine and the radiator.
+It helps move coolant throughout to prevent your vehicle from overheating.
+Signs that the radiator hose may need to be replaced include your heater or air conditioner not working well or steam coming out of your engine compartment.

-These hoses help transfer fluid to your break lines, helping your vehicle stop.
+Brake hoses help transfer fluid to your brake lines, helping your vehicle stop.
 Because pressure is constantly being put on the brake hoses, it’s important to get these regularly inspected.
 If you notice clear fluid around your wheels, or that your brakes aren’t working properly, get your brake house checked out immediately.

-This hose helps transfer gas from the fuel tank to the fuel pump.
+Typically found in older vehicles, a fuel hose (or fuel line) is used to transfer gas from the fuel tank to the fuel pump.
 If your vehicle has a hard time starting or doesn’t start at all, that could be a sign of an issue with the fuel hose.

 How Belts and Hoses Can Fail in Your Vehicle

 There are several things that can affect the wear and tear of your vehicle’s belts and hoses.
 Some of these include the age and mileage of your vehicle, how tense your belts are, hose clamp failure, and contaminated oil.
-Here’s a look at few warning signs:
+Here’s a look at a few warning signs to look out for: